Go directly to the content

 Solving sleep problems with light therapy

-How does blue light affect your sleep?
+The impact of blue light on your sleep?

 Consequences of too much blue light in the evening: